nathabee/beelab/docs/developper-tipps.md

 ## Environnement variable

-### .env file
+### .env.dev file for a dev environment

-check that the .env file contains the data you need. originally , the .env.example is giving the data to set.
+initialise the .env.dev.example
+cp .env.dev.example .env.dev

+ change values that are necessary (key,port...etc)

-- normally on a local LAN (dev) we will use http, IP adresse and port
+normally on a local LAN (dev) we will use http, IP adresse and port change the KEY as metionned in the .env file adapt to get port and ipadress and port instaead of domains name

+docker compose -p beelab_dev --env-file .env.dev --profile dev up -d

+### .env.prod file for a prod environment
-- on a VPS: we use https, certbot , domains and subdomains

- change the KEY as metionned in the .env file
+On a VPS: we use https, certbot , domains and subdomains Change the KEY as metionned in the .env.prod file

+initialise the .env.prod.example
+cp .env.prod.example .prod.dev

+ change values that are necessary (key,port...etc)

+# prod
+docker compose -p beelab_prod --env-file .env.prod --profile prod up -d

 ### Dev and Prod environment

 ****ATTENTION: PROD env not TESTED yet****